DataSift

 Sequences

 Sequences auto-trigger when a lead's status changes.
-Configure Dead Lead Revival, Not Interested, and Hot Lead alert sequences.
+Configure Ghosting Nurture, Not Interested, and Hot Lead alert sequences.

 Sequences configuration page